MichaelHeinecke/heatwave/algorithms/README.md

 Lastly, grouping by the Start Of Sequence column, we can:
 <ul>
 <li>count the rows to get the duration of the potential heat wave</li>
-<li>sum the number of days at least 30 degrees (using a helper column with a value of 1 for qualified days and null otherwise)</li>
+<li>sum the number of days with at least 30 degrees (using a helper column with a value of 1 for qualified days and null otherwise)</li>
 <li>find the maximum temperature</li>
 <li>get the end date by adding the duration to the start date</li>
 </ul>